 Prominent among these efforts is the coordination facilitated across all campuses by UConn's Community Resource Teams (CRTs).
-The CRTs, one for Storrs and Regional campuses and one at UConn Health, meet regularly throughout the year.
+The CRTs, one for Storrs and Regional campuses and one at UConn Health, held combined, virtual meetings in 2021.
 Each CRT is composed of UConn employees, students and off-campus partners who work to address issues of sexual assault, intimate partner violence and stalking on campus.
 This collaborative work helps to ensure that UConn provides a coordinated, compassionate, trauma-informed response to victims and survivors.
 The CRTs facilitate and sustain important relationships with outside agencies and the regional campuses.
 In addition, the CRTs have hosted trainings by both UConn and outside presenters to raise awareness for key personnel in areas including, but not limited to, Title IX, sexual violence response, trauma-informed practices, stalking and intimate partner violence.
-In December, UConn held an all-day training event, Strengthening Interpersonal Violence Prevention and Response, for members of both CRTs and their department staff.
-The agenda included a keynote speaker addressing alcohol's role in campus sexual assault, and sessions on hypothetical case scenarios, do's and don'ts of responding to disclosures, supporting LGBTQ survivors of interpersonal violence, and a panel discussion on the intersection of immigration status and interpersonal violence.